-The 5S templates featured on this page (below)
+The 5S templates featured on this page are really just the beginning.

 There's no sense in even beginning a new flavor-of-the-month initiative if your top management is not sincerely committed to seeing this through for long-term cultural transformation.

 And to do THAT...

 you're going to need to look ahead at the 2 toughest phases of any 5S system:

 5S isn't (successfully) implemented in isolation.